sst/sst/www/docs/learn/deploy-to-prod.md

 <ChangeText>

-Stop the `npx sst start` process in the CLI.
+Stop the `npx sst dev` process in the CLI.
 And run this instead.

 </ChangeText>